industrial-peons/industrial-peons.github.io/dkp-info.md

 We also have attendance modifiers for raids:

 - **5 DKP** will be awarded for being present in the raid before the first pull.
-- **60 DKP** will be given as a seed to new raid members at the end of their first raid in our DKP system.
+- **60 DKP** will be given as a seed to new guild members at the end of their first raid.

 ### World Bosses